microsoft/FASTER/README.md

 C# and C++ versions of FASTER are very similar.
 FASTER Log is also extremely fast, capable of saturating modern NVMe SSDs using less than a core of CPU, and scaling well in a multi-threaded setting.

-:new: We not support variable-length keys and values in FasterKV C# via `Memory<byte>` and more generally `Memory<T> where T : unmanaged` as key/value/input types.
+:new: We now support variable-length keys and values in FasterKV C# via `Memory<byte>` and more generally `Memory<T> where T : unmanaged` as key/value/input types.
 We also added a new type called `SpanByte` to represent variable-length keys and values.
 See the sample [here](https://github.com/Microsoft/FASTER/tree/master/cs/samples/StoreVarLenTypes) for details on these capabilities.
 This is in addition to the existing object-log support for class types.

-:new: We now support C# async in FASTER KV (and FASTER Log).
+:new: We support C# async in FASTER KV (and FASTER Log).
 See the detailed guide at [this link](docs/cs/README.md) for more information.
 Also, check out the samples [here](https://github.com/Microsoft/FASTER/tree/master/cs/samples).

 # Getting Started